aaronshahriari/.dotfiles/hyprland/hypr/README.md

 # Todo

 ## Now
+- [ ] setup wallpaper directory with random wallpapers
-- [ ] waybar tiling direction configuration
+- [ ] configure search tabs via rofi
 - [ ] configure hyprlock some more
     - change time to not 24hr
 - [ ] figure out how kanshi interacts with hyprland config and how to use both
 - [ ] create wayland greeter when reboot/logout etc.
-- [ ] setup wallpaper directory with random wallpapers
-- [ ] configure search tabs via rofi

 ## Later
 - [?] configure rule to set apps that go to -1338 workspace to specific workspace